varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.2.rst

-  * In curses mode, the top two lines showing uptimes for the management and child processes show the text ``Not Running`` if either or both of the processes are down.
+  * In curses mode, the top two lines showing uptimes for the management and child processes show the text ``Not Running`` if one or both of the processes are down.

   * The interpretation of multiple ``-f`` options in the command line has changed slightly, see :ref:`varnishstat(1)`.